laganojunior/lalaheadpats/_posts/2019-09-10-poke-at-fighting-games-with-game-theory.markdown

 So if I write switch 1, this is the attack that comes out when I press the 1 button while in switch stance, which turns out to be a left elbow.
-Sometimes an attack involves pressing multiple buttons which is denoted with "+". so 1 + 2 means pressing the the 1 and 2 buttons at the same time, and usually has to do with the hands or upper body.
+Sometimes an attack involves pressing multiple buttons which is denoted with "+". so 1 + 2 means pressing the 1 and 2 buttons at the same time, and usually has to do with the hands or upper body.

 Attacking moves are generally classified as high, mid, and low.
 A defender can either guard standing or